Staying Hydrated When Hiking in the Desert Southwest

 Hydration

 A basic rule of thumb is to drink when you’re thirsty.
-There’s no need to “camel-up”, or drink tons of water before hiking in an effort to beat dehydration to the punch.
+There’s no need to “camel-up”, or worry about what to drink before long walks—just listen to your body.
 Your body can only process so much water at a time and will get rid of any excess.
 Additionally, over-hydration can lead to a whole other set of problems which we’ll touch on soon.
 So drink when you’re thirsty, drink regularly, and don’t stress about it.
 The best way to determine if you’re drinking enough is to monitor the frequency and color of your urine.
 You should be peeing every couple of hours and it should be a medium to light yellow color.
 If your urine is a dark yellow or orange, this is a great sign that you’re dehydrated.

 Proper Nourishment